-- (10) A location map depicting the petition area.
-The notification of petition filing shall be sent to all persons on the mailing list on the same day that the petition is filed with the commission.
-The petitioner shall submit to the commission an affidavit that the petitioner has sent the notification of petition filing pursuant to this subsection. - (e) The executive officer shall receive and complete a review of the petition for completeness within thirty days of the filing of the petition.
-The provisions herein, however, are subject to the requirements of subsection (b) on petitions for reclassification of conservation district lands. - Upon completion of the review pursuant to subsection (e), the executive officer shall determine whether the petition is a proper filing and is accepted for processing.
+The notification of petition filing shall be sent to all persons on the mailing list on the same day that the petition is submitted to the commission.
+The petitioner shall submit to the commission an affidavit that the petitioner has sent the notification of petition filing pursuant to this subsection.

+- (e) The executive officer shall receive and complete a review of the petition for completeness within thirty days of submission of the petition.
+The provisions herein, however, are subject to the requirements of subsection (b) on petitions for reclassification of conservation district lands. - Upon completion of the review pursuant to subsection (e), the executive officer shall determine whether the petition is [properly filed] a proper filing and is accepted for processing.
 The petition shall be deemed a proper filing if the items required in subsections (a), (b), (c), and (d) have been submitted.
 The petition may be deemed defective by the executive officer if any of the items required in subsections (a), (b), (c), or (d) have not been submitted.
 If the petition is deemed defective, the executive officer shall notify the petitioner of the determination and the reasons for the determination.
 The petition may be deemed as a proper filing upon review of the additional information submitted and upon determination by the executive officer, and the date the petition will be deemed a proper filing will be the date the executive officer determines the defects have been cured.
-The executive officer will file a notice of proper filing and mail the notice to the petitioner, the State office of planning, the county planning agency, and to persons who have filed a notice of intent to intervene. executive officer's determination is subject to review in accordance with section 15-15-41.
-The provisions herein, however, are subject to the requirements of section 15-15-50(b) on petitions for boundary amendment of conservation district lands.
+The executive officer will file a notice of proper filing and mail the notice to the petitioner, the State office of planning, the county planning agency, and to persons who have filed a notice of intent to intervene.
+The executive officer's determination is subject to review in accordance with section 15-15-41.
+The provisions herein, however, are subject to the requirements of section 15-15-50(b) on petitions for reclassification of conservation district lands. - (g) The petitioner has a continuing obligation to update the information submitted in the petition prior to and during the pendency of the hearing on the petition."